 My own skin sensitivity means that I will not use anything that I am worried about.
 My family and friends are also my test subjects.

-It is possible that some people can find natural products irritating.
+It is possible that some people can find an ingredient in natural products irritating - we are all different!
 If you find that one of my products causes you any issues then I’d like to hear from you.
-For example – I am allergic to both oats and goats milk powder even though both of these are widely accepted as ingredients that calm sensitive skin and which work perfectly for the majority of my delighted customers (my husband makes this product for me so I don’t have to touch it).
+For example – I am sensitive to both oats and goats milk powder even though both of these are widely accepted as ingredients that calm sensitive skin and which work perfectly for the majority of people.

 The best advice I can give you is to test any new product that you buy from anyone on a small patch of your own skin and if you have an allergic reaction – do not use it.